 In 1988 Friedman founded Legacy, an oral history project for the Bay Area dance community held at the San Francisco Museum of Performance & Design where he is now Legacy’s senior editor and director of the annual training workshop.
 Friedman also consults throughout the United States and internationally, creating new dance oral history projects based Legacy's model, including Korea, Germany and Poland.
 Support for Legacy has included numerous grants from the National Endowment for the Arts and the California Arts Council.

-Jeff holds a Ph.D. in Dance History and Theory from the University of California Riverside where he was a Jacob K. Javits United States Department of Education Fellow.
-His research areas include oral history theory and methodology, narrative, phenomenology and Futurist photography.
-A certified Laban/Bartenieff Movement Analyst, Jeff's research includes a qualitative study of oral history interviews with former members of the Twyla Tharp Dance Company and investigating European philosopher’s perspectives on embodiment.
+Friedman holds a PhD in Dance History and Theory from the University of California Riverside where he was a Jacob K. Javits United States Department of Education Fellow.
+His research areas include oral history theory and methodology, narrative, phenomenology, and Futurist photography.
+A certified Laban/Bartenieff Movement Analyst, Friedman's research includes a qualitative study of oral history interviews with former members of the Twyla Tharp Dance Company and investigating European philosopher’s perspectives on embodiment.

-In the United States, Jeff has lectured and performed at Columbia, Duke, and University of California-Berkeley, and internationally at Charles University (Prague), Leipzig and Giessen Universities (Germany), with the support of a 2010 Fulbright Fellowship in Frankfurt, Germany, University of Warsaw (Poland) and Coventry, Bournemouth and Surrey Universities (UK).
+In the United States, Friedman has lectured and performed at Columbia, Duke, and University of California-Berkeley.
+Internationall, he has lectured at Charles University (Prague), Leipzig and Giessen Universities (Germany), with the support of a 2010 Fulbright Fellowship in Frankfurt, Germany, University of Warsaw (Poland) and Coventry, and Bournemouth and Surrey Universities (UK).